 International Accounting Standard (IAS) 19 requires the nominal discount rate to be set by reference to market yields on high quality corporate bonds or where there is no deep market in such bonds then by reference to government bonds.
 The PPS liabilities are discounted using the nominal discount rate based or government bond yield of appropriate duration plus an additional margin.
-Discount rates used by the actuaries and other assumptions are sent out in Appendix 8.2.7 in the accounts.
+Discount rates used by the actuaries and other assumptions are sent out in the accounts.